 IKEA’s IKEA Place app is similar, allowing shoppers to use AR with their smartphone camera to place furniture items into their homes, scaled to their real-life size.

-Both AR and VR have barriers that brands must overcome to implement successfully.
+Both augmented reality and virtual reality in eCommerce have barriers that brands must overcome to implement them successfully.
+The following are some of the most prominent ones:

-One of the most limiting factors.
+- Price: One of the most limiting factors is price.
 The development of VR implementations is expensive and requires coordination with multiple experts in different fields.
 Purchasing multiple VR headsets for customer use also adds to the costs.

-Some people are susceptible to motion sickness and fatigue when using headsets.
-Shortening VR sessions and deploying more sophisticated motion tracking can mitigate the problem.
+- The VR user experience: Some people are susceptible to motion sickness and fatigue when using headsets.
+However, shortening VR sessions and deploying more sophisticated motion tracking can mitigate the problem.

-AR apps deliver a brand's intellectual property (IP) to devices outside the brand’s secure network.
-Measures must be taken to protect the IP.
+- Cybersecurity: AR apps deliver a brand's intellectual property to devices outside the brand’s secure network.
+In other words, when implementing AR, measures must be taken to protect intellectual property.

-AR-enabled devices can capture video, sounds, user location, and other data.
-Brands must make users aware of what is being captured and how the information is used.
+- Customer privacy: AR-enabled devices can capture video, sounds, user location, and other data.
+In this regard, brands must make users aware of what is being captured and how the information is used.

 The more you learn about these AR/VR use cases, the more you notice they essentially provide visual and spatial context your clients used to only be able to get in a physical store or by buying items and getting rough estimations of how they’ll fit based on the measurements.